NadaMiled/ClearKitchen-AI/README.md

 - users who prefer guidance instead of browsing long recipe lists

 ### Implementation Notes
-The application is implemented entirely in Python and exposed through a web interface built with Streamlit.
-It integrates image processing, embedding-based retrieval, and recipe generation into a single pipeline.
+The application is implemented in Python and exposed through a web interface built with Streamlit.
+It integrates image processing, embedding-based retrieval, and recipe suggestion into a single pipeline.